by Rick Warren | Oct 25, 2018 | Faith, Leadership

 I once spent a day with a group of ministry friends and mentors.
 All of whom have been leading their organizations for a long time.
 We had a heartfelt conversation about the challenges of leading in the same organization for most of our adult lives.

 As I processed our day together, I realized there are common denominators between leadership and marriage.
 Most of us try to make our relationships work out, both personally and organizationally.
-And it’s not easy.
+And its not easy.

 As you read this, know this post comes out of my experience.
 I realize many marriages don’t make it.
 I realize that I will have a hard time understanding those dynamics.
 I’ve been married to my wife Toni for 23 years.
 We have not always had an easy marriage, but we are both so thankful that we decided to work through the issues.